 Dr. Wax was a member of the Air Force Research Laboratory’s Human Effectiveness Directorate’s independent Review Team and the National Materials and Manufacturing Board.
-He also served as a panel member on the Materials Science and Technology (MS&T) External Review for Sandia National Laboratory.
+He also served as a panel member on the Materials Science and Technology External Review for Sandia National Laboratory.
 His awards include the George Kimball Burgess Memorial Award (material science) and the Secretary of Defense Medal for Outstanding Public Service.
-He has a PhD in Ceramic Engineering from Georgia Institute of Technology, an M.S. in Chemical Engineering from the University of Illinois, and a B.S. in Chemical Engineering from the University of Massachusetts.
+He holds a Doctorate of Philosophy in Ceramic Engineering from the Georgia Institute of Technology, a Master of Science degree in Chemical Engineering from the University of Illinois, and a Bachelor of Science degree in Chemical Engineering from the University of Massachusetts.